-The Rices, along with Don and Lee Kendall, George and LaVerne Williams, and many other rockhounds in Washington County, Oregon, decided it would be a good idea to have a club in Forest Grove, closer to the museum and local residents.
-The Tualatin Valley Gem Club (TVGC) was established.
+The Rices, along with Don and Lee Kendall, George and LaVerne Williams, and many other rockhounds in Washington County, Oregon, decided it would be a good idea to have a club in Forest Grove, closer to local residents.
+The Tualatin Valley Gem Club (TVGC) was established in 1957.
 Richard and Helen spent the rest of their lives as active members of TVGC.
 They were eventually rewarded by TVGC and also the Oregon Agate and Mineral Club (OAMS) with lifetime memberships.
 They remained active in both clubs throughout their lifetimes.
 Both clubs played an important part in the development of the museum, supplying volunteers and more.